 Certain of our product candidates, such as AMT-130, require medical devices, such as a stereotactic, magnetic resonance imaging guided catheter, for product administration.
 Other of our product candidates may also require the use of a companion diagnostic device to confirm the presence of specific genetic or other biomarkers.
-We currently expect that a diagnostic test will be required to determine the levels of neutralizing antibodies present in a patient seeking treatment with etranacogene dezaparvovec, and that regulatory approval of such a diagnostic test will be required.
-The approval could adversely affect the timing of a first commercial sale of etranacogene dezaparvovec if it does not occur, or if it occurs after or delays regulatory approval of etranacogene dezaparvovec.
-Currently, CSL Behring is working directly with a third-party provider to gain regulatory health approval of such a diagnostic test, which is based on the clinical diagnostic test used during the development of etranacogene dezaparvovec.

-It is also possible that our product candidates would be deemed to be combination products, potentially necessitating compliance with the FDA's investigational device regulations, separate marketing application submissions for the medical device component, a demonstration that our product candidates are safe and effective when used in combination with the medical devices, cross labeling with the medical device, and compliance with certain of the FDA's device regulations.
+It is possible that our product candidates would be deemed to be combination products, potentially necessitating compliance with the FDA's investigational device regulations, separate marketing application submissions for the medical device component, a demonstration that our product candidates are safe and effective when used in combination with the medical devices, cross-labeling with the medical device, and compliance with certain of the FDA's device regulations.
 If we are not able to comply with the FDA's device regulations, if we are not able to effectively partner with the applicable medical device manufacturers, if we or any partners are not able to obtain any required FDA clearances or approvals of the applicable medical devices, or if we are not able to demonstrate that our product candidates are safe and efficacious when used with the applicable medical devices, we may be delayed in or may never obtain FDA approval for our product candidates, which would materially harm our business.